The New St. Paul's

 Community and Stakeholder Engagement

-Providence is actively engaging with patients, communities, cultural groups, care providers and other key stakeholders to help us shape the new St. Paul’s.
+- Providence is actively engaging and seeking feedback from patients, communities, cultural groups, care providers, Indigenous peoples and groups, and other key stakeholders to help us shape the new St. Paul’s.

-Engaging with front-line care providers, researchers, support staff and our partner organizations, including Mount Saint Joseph and Holy Family hospitals, is also an important part of our planning.
+- Engaging with frontline care providers, researchers, support staff and our partner organizations, is also an important part of our planning.
 To date, more than 100 meetings have been held with internal stakeholders to ensure that their expertise and advice is considered in every aspect our planning from start to finish.

 Will the new St. Paul’s incorporate First Nations culture in the campus design, program delivery or ways of treating illness?